Caribbean Vacation Sampler

 Exploring Jamaica's lush interior on bamboo rafts is popular at the Rio Grande near Port Antonio, the White River at Ocho Rios and the Martha Brae at Montego Bay.
 Locals skillfully steer the long, unwieldy bamboo platforms while you sit back, high and dry in an elevated chair, and enjoy the scenery.

-Horseback riding on a deserted beach or an overnight trip into the scenic Dry Harbour Mountains is offered at Chukka Cove Farms just outside Ocho Rios.
-If that's too tame, they'll teach you polo in a special, individualized class.
+Horseback riding on a sandy beach is offered in several places including Chukka Cove Farms just outside Ocho Rios.
+If that's too tame, they might teach you polo in a special, individualized class.

 Jamaica's reefs have lured scuba divers for years, but big game fishermen are just learning about the big blue marlin that cruise incredibly close to shore off the north coast.
 Sportfishing charters to pursue a 300-500 pound marlin can be booked in both Ocho Rios and Montego Bay.

-The major chains include the Super Clubs, Sandals and Beaches.
+The major hotel chains include the Super Clubs, Sandals and Beaches.